 The output: We only have treatments for 10% of human diseases.

 Shouldn’t there be more treatments for more diseases?
 Yes, how do we make it happen?

 Public benefits vs. shareholder benefits

-If we want companies that are aligned to public benefits vs. shareholder benefits, we need a financing system suited to the objectives and characteristics of the mission/purpose of affordability and diversity of products.
+If we want companies that are aligned to public benefits vs. shareholder benefits, we require a financing system that supports more affordable medicines.

-Companies need the latitude to invest in therapeutic, preventative, and diagnostic products at a sustainable cost to our healthcare system while still meeting shareholder expectations.
-Companies need:
+Companies could invest in therapeutic, preventative, and diagnostic products available at a sustainable cost to our healthcare system while still meeting shareholder expectations.
+To do so, companies need:

 - Investments for longer term (10+ years), with regularly distributed, modest “bond-like” returns

 - A continuum of capital structures/vehicles that can sustain companies from early to mature stages